 There are five viruses known to affect the liver and cause hepatitis: HAV, HBV, HCV, the delta hepatitis virus (HDV, which only causes problems for people infected with HBV) and hepatitis E virus (HEV).

 This website provides information and support for people living with, and at risk for, viral hepatitis, with a specific focus on chronic HBV and HCV infection.
-Information about fatty liver disease (FLD) is also provided.
+Information about fatty liver disease (FLD) and autoimmune hepatitis is also provided.

 Whether you're concerned about possible exposure to any of these viruses; want to learn more about how to avoid infection; were recently diagnosed with HAV, HBV or HCV; or have been living with chronic hepatitis B or hepatitis C, we're here to help you take charge of your health.